-Commissioner may choose from different options to counteract a tax advantage
+The Commissioner may choose from different options to counteract a tax advantage

-9.27 The Commissioner is not under a duty to precisely describe the basis for an adjustment.
+9.27 The Commissioner has a broad discretion as to how to make adjustments to counteract a tax advantage.
+An issue that arises in this context is the degree of specificity the Commissioner must reach in applying s GA 1.
+The Commissioner is not under a duty to precisely describe the basis for an adjustment.
 The taxpayer in Westpac (HC) submitted that the Commissioner must determine precisely what constitutes tax avoidance.
 The High Court disagreed and said: